 - 11:30am Awards Ceremony

-The course takes place in the Heritage Wake Forest area starting with a 250m pool swim.
-Starting at one end of the pool, swimmers proceed down each lane one time - changing lanes every time they get to a wall.
+The swim takes place at the Heritage Swim Club pool with a 250m pool swim.
+Starting at one end of the pool, swimmers proceed down each lane for one lap - changing lanes each time they get to a wall.
 This means there is only one direction of traffic in every lane!
 More room to pass, or get passed.
-Athletes enter a projected swim time for the FULL 250m swim distance and that is used to order swimmers for the start.
+At registration, athletes enter their projected swim time for the FULL 250m swim distance and that is used to order swimmers for the start.
 Swimmers who want no pressure can put 99:99 as their swim time and they will be put last in the group.
-We support everyone on this swim!
-From the first to the last!
+We support everyone in this swim - from the first to the last!

-The run is an out-and-back 5K providing 3 aid stations pretty evenly spaced through the course.
-The residents along Heritage Heights have a tendancy to get pretty involved and we love it!
-Kids with water canons and sprinklers as well as un-official "temptation stations" with everything from bacon to donuts!
-There are an equal amount of uphill moments as there are downhill ones.
+The run is an out-and-back 5K with three aid stations pretty evenly spaced throughout the course.
+The residents along Heritage Heights have a tendency to get pretty involved and we love it!
+Kids with water cannons and sprinklers, as well as un-official "temptation stations" with everything from bacon to donuts line the course!
+There is an equal amount of uphill and downhill moments.
 Hang in there and FINISH STRONG!

 The post-race party is as much fun as the race!
-We have many of our sponsors and vendors come out that it feels more like a block party!
-Kona Ice is always there, we bring out a bounce house and some munchies and drinks, and I usually have a yummy food vendor selling their goods.
-Massages provided by Orthopedic PT Associates, a kid zone with jump ropes, sidewalk chalk, and bubbles, and maybe even a face painter!
+We have many of our sponsors and vendors come out giving the day the feel of a block party!
+Kona Ice is always there, we bring out a bounce house and some munchies and drinks, and there may be a yummy food vendor selling their goods.
+We also hope to offer massages, a kid zone, sidewalk chalk, bubbles, and a face painter or two!